-2 Tsunami inundation modeling
+2 Tsunami Inundation Modeling

-2.1 Landslide tsunami sources
+2.1 Landslide Tsunami Sources

 Seven large-scale landslide configurations were created assuming an unstable (gravity-driven) sediment deposit condition.
-Three of these landslide configurations are historical events identified by ten Brink et al. (2009b): the East Breaks, Mississippi Canyon, and West Florida submarine landslides, which are shown as red hatched regions in Fig. 1.
-The other four were obtained using a probabilistic methodology based on work by Maretzki et al. (2007) and Grilli et al. (2009) and extended for the GOM inundation is higher than hurricane inundation, and pale colors indicate relatively good agreement between tsunami and storm surge inundation, i.e., $|\Delta \xi| \leq 0.5$ m.
-The contours drawn and labeled are at -5, -10, and -15 m levels by Pampell-Manis et al. (2016).
+Three of these landslide configurations are historical events identified by ten Brink et al. [2009b]: the Eastbreaks, Mississippi Canyon, and West Florida submarine landslides, which are shown as red hatched regions in Figure 1.
+The other four were obtained using a probabilistic methodology based on work by Maretzki et al. [2007] and Grilli et al. [2009] and extended for the GOM by Pampell-Manis et al. [2016].
 The probabilistic landslide configurations were determined based on distributions of previous GOM submarine landslide dimensions through a Monte Carlo Simulation (MCS) approach.
-The MCS

-Fig. 9 Hurricane category which produces inundation at high tide that best matches the MOM tsunami inundation shown in Fig. 8 for Dauphin Island/Gulf Highlands, AL. The contours drawn and labeled are at -5, -10, and -15 m levels methodology incorporates a statistical correlation method for capturing trends seen in observational data for landslide size parameters while still allowing for randomness in the generated landslide dimensions.
-Slope stability analyses are performed for the MCS-generated trial landslide configurations using landslide and sediment properties and regional seismic loading (Peak Horizontal ground Acceleration, PHA) to determine landslide configurations which fail and produce a tsunami.
+The MCS methodology incorporates a statistical correlation method for capturing trends seen in observational data for landslide size parameters while still allowing for randomness in the generated landslide dimensions.
+Slope stability analyses are performed for the MCSgenerated trial landslide configurations using landslide and sediment properties and regional seismic loading (Peak Horizontal ground Acceleration, PHA) to determine landslide configurations which fail and produce a tsunami.
 The probability of each tsunamigenic failure is calculated based on the joint probability of the earthquake PHA and the probability that the trial landslide fails and produces a tsunami wave above a certain threshold.
 Those failures which produce the largest tsunami amplitude and have the highest probability of occurrence are deemed the most extreme probabilistic events, and the dimensions of these events are averaged to determine maximum credible probabilistic sources.
-The four maximum credible Probabilistic Submarine Landslides (PSLs) used as

-Fig. 10 Actual difference $\Delta \zeta$ (in meters) between SLOSH MOM storm surge inundation and MOM tsunami inundation for the bestmatch hurricane category shown in Fig. 9 for Dauphin Island/Gulf Highlands, AL. Note that negative values indicate where tsunami tsunami sources for this study are termed PSL-A, PSL-B1, PSL-B2, and PSL-C and are shown as blue hatched regions in Fig. 1.
-A complete discussion of the submarine landslide sources used here is given in Horrillo et al. (2015) and Pampell-Manis et al. (2016).
-Specific details on the size parameters of each landslide source are given in Tables 7-20 of Horrillo et al. (2015).
+The four maximum credible Probabilistic Submarine Landslides (PSLs) used as tsunami sources for this study are termed PSL-A, PSL-B1, PSL-B2, and PSL-C and are shown as blue hatched regions in Figure 1.
+A complete discussion of the submarine landslide sources used here is given in Horrillo et al. [2015] and Pampell-Manis et al. [2016].
+Specific details on the size parameters of each landslide source are given in Tables 7-20 of Horrillo et al. [2015].